-Our 2018 Summer Festival marks our return to the beautifully restored Music Hall after an extensive $143 million renovation.
+In 2018, we returned to the beautifully restored Music Hall after an extensive $143 million renovation.
 While the building remains the same beautiful, historic treasure you know and love, there have been significant updates to improve the audience experience.
 Here’s what’s new!

 Comfortable seating: New, wider seats and more legroom allow for a more comfortable operagoing experience.

 Richer acoustics: “All that we love about the warmth and power of sound and the ability of singers to project into Music Hall has been preserved alongside a new ability for all the performing artists to project the most delicate pianissimo.
 Music Hall is now the best of all possible sonic worlds!” –Evans Mirageas, The Harry T. Wilks Artistic Director

 The Terrace: The Terrace is the new and improved back section of the Orchestra.
 It’s the last eight rows, which have been elevated and now offer excellent sightlines and superior acoustics.